What Is Ambient Lighting and How to Get It Right March 20, 2017 – Posted in: Lighting Information, General Info, Home Lighting

 What is Ambient Lighting?

 Ambient lighting, or what is commonly called as general lighting, serves as the primary source of light for a certain room.
 It is the foundation of all the lighting of a room.
-Aside from the basic lighting functionality, the ambient lighting improves the sense of warmth and depth of a room or space.
+It is any light that fills a room and results in indirect illumination that reduces shadows on people’s faces.

 Ambient lighting can be accomplished by using basic lighting fixtures such as chandeliers, track lights, recessed lights, and wall or ceiling-mounted lighting fixtures.
 There are various ways to achieve balance in ambient lighting and this often depends on what type of room you are using it for.
 In some rooms, this can also serve as a primary source for task lighting just like in a laundry room.